What are steroids?

 If any of these side effects occur, they can often be eliminated by lowering the dosage or frequency of administration.
 In some cases, your veterinarian may prescribe another type of corticosteroid in an attempt to reduce the side effects.
 The objective is to determine the lowest dose of medication that controls the condition with the least number of side effects.

 Some diseases and medical conditions require long-term treatment with corticosteroids, at either an anti-inflammatory dose or an immunosuppressive dose.
 When corticosteroids will be used for more than three to four months, particularly at immunosuppressive doses, additional side effects become a concern.
 The most commonly seen long-term side effects include:

-- Urinary Tract Infections (UTI) in up to 30% of patients.
+- urinary tract infections (UTIs), which occur in up to 30% of patients.
 Monitoring for the development of UTI is achieved by performing periodic urine cultures.
-A patient receiving steroids will not experience the usual symptoms of urinary tract infection because the steroid will suppress the inflammation and discomfort commonly associated with a UTI.
+A patient receiving steroids may not experience the usual symptoms of urinary tract infection, because the steroid will suppress the inflammation and discomfort commonly associated with a UTI.
 In many cases, a urine culture may be the only way to detect the infection.